 Under the identification $H_{BC}(\cM')=H_{BC}(X)\oplus H_{BC}(I(V'))$ and the formula $\ref{eqn: blow-up formula}$, we see that, since we are in degrees less than $2k$, $C=\{0\}\oplus C'$.
 (In fact, in degree $2k$, the class $\theta^k$ will create a relation between both summands).
 Therefore, in order to kill these relations, we may pick (generators $c_i$ for) classes in $\ker\pi_*$, and then define $V''$ to be the vector space given by the symbols $z_i,\del z_i,\delbar z_i$.
 Then set $\cM'':= \cM'\otimes\Lambda V''$, with differentials as indicated by the symbols and $\deldelbar z_i= c_i$.
 We may then extend $\varphi'$ to $\varphi'':\cM''\to A_{\tilde X}$ by sending $z_i$ to some $\deldelbar$-primitive for $\varphi'(c_i)$.
 The map $H(\cM')\to H(\cM'')$ has the property that all elements in $C$ map to $0$ and all elements in $\ker H_A(\varphi')$ map to elements in the image of $H_{BC}(\cM'')\to H_A(\cM'')$.
 Repeating this process if necessary, we obtain our desired pair $(V,\varphi)$ and hence $\cM$. \end{proof}

+\begin{ex} In \Cref{quadruple} we considered a complex fourfold with a non-trivial quadruple ABC--Massey product, in total degree 3.
+Applying the above theorem, we see that any blow-up of this fourfold will also carry a non-trivial quadruple ABC--Massey product, yielding non-nilmanifold examples of this phenomenon. \end{ex}

-\begin{rem} Essentially the same proof (with some obvious simplifications) shows the statement for ordinary Massey products in the de Rham cohomology of any blow-up of a submanifold with almost complex normal bundle (c.f \cite{M84}), in particular for symplectic blow-ups.
+\begin{rem} Essentially the same proof (with some obvious simplifications) shows the statement for ordinary Massey products in the de Rham cohomology of any blow-up of a submanifold with almost complex normal bundle (cf. \cite{M84}), in particular for symplectic blow-ups.
 This had previously been obtained by Babenko--Taimanov \cite{BT00}. \end{rem}

-\begin{rem} In \cite{Ta10}, Taylor shows that a non-trivial triple Massey product pulls back non-trivially under a non-zero degree map of rational Poincar\'e duality spaces (in particular, closed orientable manifolds).
-An immediate adaptation of his argument to compact complex manifolds, where Aeppli and Bott--Chern cohomology are paired non-degenerately under Serre duality \cite{S07}, gives the following: Let $Y \to X$ be a non-zero degree holomorphic map of compact complex manifolds.
-A non-vanishing ABC--Massey triple product on $X$ pulls back to a non-vanishing ABC--Massey triple product on $Y$.
-By the same argument, Tardini's Aeppli--Bott--Chern Massey products \cite{Ta17} likewise pull back non-trivially. \end{rem}
+In \cite{Ta10}, Taylor shows that a non-trivial triple Massey product pulls back non-trivially under a non-zero degree map of rational Poincar\'e duality spaces (in particular, closed orientable manifolds).
+An immediate adaptation of his argument to compact complex manifolds, where Aeppli and Bott--Chern cohomology are paired non-degenerately under Serre duality \cite{S07}, gives the following:

+\begin{prop} Let $Y \xrightarrow{f} X$ be a non-zero degree holomorphic map of compact complex manifolds (e.g. any blow-down $\tilde{X} \to X$).
+A non-vanishing ABC--Massey triple product on $X$ pulls back to a non-vanishing ABC--Massey triple product on $Y$. \end{prop}